buglss/hexo-site/source/npm/cronti/v2/index.md

 /* Create crontime with various combinations of month, week, weekdays, time and tick parameters.
  * Attention!
 The crontime expression change according to the time they were created.
 The time to be tested is 27.05.2022.
 */
+/* - First day of week is Monday - */
 cronti("onTime", "4M", "2W")
 /* - OR - */
 cronti(3, "4M", "2W")